anonympins/robotic-awareness/README.md

 ## 🚀 General Overview

-`robotic-awareness` uses a hybrid approach combining **Bitwise Neural Networks** for logic and **Geometric Seeker Neurons** (Quaternions) for spatial awareness.
-It is designed to run complex robotic hands or multi-joint systems where safety rules and physical constraints must be computed at high frequencies (50Hz+).
+`robotic-awareness` uses a hybrid approach combining **Bitwise Neural Networks** for logic, **Geometric Seeker Neurons** (Quaternions) for spatial awareness, and **Relational Memory** for lossless data compression and semantic understanding.
+It is designed to run complex robotic systems where safety, physical constraints, and cognitive mapping must be computed in real-time.

 ## 🧠 Core Intelligence (`neuro-lib.js`)